 “You are what you eat” is probably one of the most common phrases we come across.
 We know McDonald’s and whole foods are not created equal.
 Regardless, the food you choose to eat will affect your body one way or another.
 This is not only true for our overall well-being, but it’s also true for your skin health.

 How your diet affects your skin

-A study that evaluated skin wrinkling in sun-exposed areas and dietary intake has suggested that diets high in monounsaturated fats can best protect against oxidative stress.
+A study that evaluated skin wrinkling in sun-exposed areas and dietary intake has suggested that diets high in Monounsaturated Fats can Best Protect Skin against oxidative stress.
 In this study, researchers conducted questionnaires and skin tests to examine how a diet that is rich in antioxidants can affect the production of wrinkles on sun-exposure areas across people living in different ethnic groups.
 Anglo-Celts Australians whose diet mostly consist of full-fat milk, red meat, potatoes, soft drinks, and pastries had the most skin wrinkling compared to Greeks who lived in Melbourne.
-On the other hand, Swedish elderly living in Sweden, who consumed more vegetables, olive oil, monounsaturated acids, legumes, and fewer milk products showed fewer wrinkles in sun-exposed skin (2).
+On the other hand, Swedish elderly living in Sweden, who consumed more vegetables, olive oil, monounsaturated acids, legumes, and fewer milk products showed fewer wrinkles in sun-exposed skin.

 Notice how the Swedish elderly have fewer wrinkles than other groups?
 Researchers noticed that Swedish elderly have consumed a higher intake of monounsaturated fat, especially through olive oils.